-1872 Birthday of Maude Adams (1872-1953), Broadway's first Peter Pan, who originated the role in 1904, and returned at least three times through 1915.
+1872 Birthday of Maude Adams, Broadway's first Peter Pan, who originates the role in 1904, and returns at least three times through 1915.

-1937 The actors play in street clothes against an almost bare, brick backdrop in a production of William Shakespeare's Julius Caesar, which opens tonight at the Mercury Theatre.
-The production proves especially popular with the younger audiences who "rejoiced over this bizarre business because it was in fashion," reports Burns Mantle in his "The Best Plays of 1937–1938".
+1937 The actors play in street clothes against an almost bare, brick backdrop in a production of William Shakespeare's Julius Caesar, which opens at the Mercury Theatre.
+The production proves especially popular with the younger audiences who "rejoiced over this bizarre business because it was in fashion," reports Burns Mantle in his The Best Plays of 1937–1938.
 Playing Brutus is a young Orson Welles, also the producer and director.
 The production runs almost five months, racking up 157 performances.

-1990 Nigel Hawthorne weeps on stage and goes on to win a Tony Award for his performance as "Chronicles of Narnia" author C.S.
+1990 Nigel Hawthorne weeps on stage and goes on to win a Tony Award for his performance as Chronicles of Narnia author C.S.
 Lewis in the drama Shadowlands, opposite Jane Alexander.
 It runs 169 performances at the Brooks Atkinson Theatre.

-2001 Times Square's legendary "Polish Tea Room" (formally the Cafe Edison) is the setting for Neil Simon's latest comedy, 45 Seconds From Broadway, which has Lewis J. Stadlen, Judith Blazer and Marian Seldes popping off lots of theatrical insider jokes.
+2001 Times Square's legendary "Polish Tea Room" (formally the Cafe Edison) is the setting for Neil Simon's latest comedy, 45 Seconds From Broadway, which has Lewis J. Stadlen, Judith Blazer, and Marian Seldes popping off lots of theatrical insider jokes.
 Nevertheless, it stays just 73 performances at the Richard Rodgers Theatre, which is just across the street from the Edison's back door.